Flora-King/Kosi_app/README.md

 ### **Bugs and issues encountered**

-1. The animations on the register and login pages didn't work when app was first deployed to Heroku.
+1. #### The animations on the register and login pages didn't work when app was first deployed to Heroku.

     - **solution** - added logo image to cloudinary and wrote added cloudinary link to CSS code for background image

 ![Animations did not load deployed to Heroku](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/686ad7d8-5534-4471-9e68-dbd0d8c690a4)

-2. CSS style text was visible on course content page
+2. #### CSS style text was visible on course content page

     - **solution** -manually removed the style text in admin site

 ![style code visible on front end app](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/5098b93f-4046-4c7c-acd5-149f2dc31811)

-3. There were bad/low accessibility mainly due to images not having alt text
+3. #### There were bad/low accessibility mainly due to images not having alt text

     - **solution** - added title and alt text in meta data of each image in cloudinary

 ![Accessibility issues](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/3a2f73d2-981f-44f3-95e4-6297ba241779)

+4. #### JavaScript console error

+- this appeared when user is not logged in and is on the course content page.
+- **solution** - added condition to the javascript code to check if that the reviewText.value was emptied before proceeding to delete review

+![JavaScript console bug](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/dc3d8a79-7aa8-4d29-bbf1-0d0f1bd643bc)

 #### Unresolved errors/issues

-4. *`JavaScript console error`*

-- this appears when user is not logged in and is on the course content page.
-- it can be solved by removing a line of code from the reviews.js file that makes sure that the reviews text area is emptied whenever a review is created or edited, and still awaiting approval.
-- removing this line of code makes the usage of the web app aesthetically not pleasing and in fact can be confusing to the end user.
-So, I have chosen to leave it in as it is not currently breaking the web app

-![JavaScript console bug](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/dc3d8a79-7aa8-4d29-bbf1-0d0f1bd643bc)
+- There no outstanding errors from the code I created.
+The errors outstanding are coming from code auto-generated when django was installed.

 ## DEPLOYMENT